Blog

 Strong German skills significantly improve your career prospects in Germany:

-- Job market access: 70%+ of job postings in Germany require German, including most positions outside of tech and academia
+• Job market access: Most job postings in Germany list German as a requirement, especially outside of pure tech and academic research roles

-- Salary: Bilingual professionals (German + English) earn 10-20% more than English-only speakers in comparable roles
+• Salary: Bilingual professionals (German plus English) earn 10 to 20% more than English-only speakers in comparable roles

-- Permanent residency: B1 German reduces the waiting time for permanent residency from 33 months to 21 months on the EU Blue Card
+• Permanent residency: B1 German reduces the waiting time for permanent residency to 21 months (down from 33) on the EU Blue Card under the 2024 Skilled Immigration Act

-Students who invest in German during their Bachelor's (3-4 years in Germany) typically reach B2-C1 naturally through immersion, giving them a major advantage in the job market compared to Master's students who spend only 2 years.
+Students who invest in German during their Bachelor's (3 to 4 years in Germany) typically reach B2 to C1 naturally through immersion, giving them a major advantage in the job market compared to Master's students who spend only 2 years.

 Frequently Asked Questions